emeyer-hansen/bayesian-kmo/README.md

 ## FAQ
 - The newest iteration of the research paper (in PDF-format) is made available in the 'Newest'-folder.
-- An archive of different iterations of the research paper, data, and materials are made available under the 'Archive'-folder.
+- An archive of different iterations of the research paper and materials, including source data and data, are made freely available in the 'Archive'-folder.
 - A version of the newest iteration of the research paper is also made available in HTML-format at the URL: (https://emeyer-hansen.github.io/bayesian-kmo/)
 - Materials are also made available on its [*Open Science Framework* (OSF) project page](https://osf.io/t3upd/) (DOI: [10.17605/OSF.IO/T3UPD](https://doi.org/10.17605/OSF.IO/T3UPD)).